-Updated by VPAP/CAP September 2022
+Updated by VPAP/CAP May 2025

-COVID-19 Impact on Submission of Files
+COVID-19 Impact on Files

 • For promotion and advancement cases, evaluation will consider trends in performance pre- and post-COVID-19 and look for evidence of substantial scholarly/creative work with sufficient leadership, effective teaching and mentoring, and appropriate contributions to service.

-• Accelerations still require high levels of achievement in all areas, and more so as one moves up the professorial ladder.
+3. Accelerations still require high levels of achievement in all areas, and more so as one moves up the professorial ladder.
 ARO principles do not apply.

 Expectations for Professors and Professors of Teaching